 To analyze the LTI model, reduce the LTI matrices to a minimal realization.

 Extracting the minimal realization eliminates 13 dependent states

 from the LTI model, leaving four independent states.
 Analyze the control

 characteristics of the reduced

 bode(a0,b0,c0,d0) % Creates first Bode plot

 The circuit with R1 changed from 47 to 15 kOhm has a different steady state and response.
 Double-click the R1 block, change the Resistance value to 15 kOhm, and click OK.
-Open the Scope and simulate the model.
+Open the Load Voltage scope and simulate the model.
 The collector voltage is now no longer amplified relative to the 10 mV AC source but attenuated.

 Produce the LTI model at the second steady state, reduce it to a minimal realization, and superpose the second Bode plot on the first one.